jadm11/LLM-iterative-completion-deepeval-test/README.md

-### README: LLM Evaluation with Semantic Similarity
+### LLM Evaluation with DeepEval and Semantic Similarity

 ---